-Marketing Mix for Tour and Activity Operators
+The 7 Ps of Marketing for Tour and Activity Operators

 The marketing mix is a term coined by Neil Borden in “The Concept of the Marketing Mix,” an article that was published in 1948.
 The term describes the combination of elements that make up the strategic marketing plan for a product.

-In 1960, E. Jerome McCarthy, a marketer, introduced the four Ps classification of product, promotion, price and place to refine the marketing mix concept.
-Three more Ps were later added to take into account the unique characteristics of the services market: physical evidence, people and processes.
+In 1960, E. Jerome McCarthy, a marketer, introduced the four Ps classification of product, promotion, price, and place to refine the marketing mix concept.
+Three more Ps were later added to take into account the unique characteristics of the services market: physical evidence, people, and processes.

 The service marketing mix is also referred to as an extended marketing mix that is an essential part of any service marketing plan.
 It assumes that the service is a product but adds 3 more Ps which are integral to optimum service delivery.